greglamb/forked-keep-silk-open/README.md

-> 🛑 This is a backup of the original MIT Licensed [keep-silk-open](https://gitlab.com/DaGammla/keep-silk-open) found on GitLab.
+> 🛑 This is a forked version of the original MIT Licensed [keep-silk-open](https://gitlab.com/DaGammla/keep-silk-open) found on GitLab.
+This has been slightly modified for my needs.

 > ⚠️ Ko-fi links within this README point to the ORIGINAL AUTHOR.